Own-Data-Privateer/hoardy-web/tool/README.md

   - `--walk-reversed`
   : recursive file system walk is done in reverse lexicographic order

+- `MIME` type sniffing; this controls the use of [the `mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command this simply populates the `potentially` lists in the output in various ways:
+  - `--sniff-default`
+  : run `mimesniff` when the spec says it should be run; i.e. trust `Content-Type` `HTTP` headers most of the time; default
+  - `--sniff-force`
+  : run `mimesniff` regardless of what `Content-Type`  and `X-Content-Type-Options` `HTTP` headers say; i.e. for each reqres, run `mimesniff` algorithm on the `Content-Type` `HTTP` header and the actual contents of `(request|response).body` (depending on the first argument of `scrub`) to determine what the body actually contains, then interpret the data as intersection of what `Content-Type` and `mimesniff` claim it to be; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain`
+  - `--sniff-paranoid`
+  : do what `--sniff-force` does, but interpret the results in the most paranoid way possible; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain or text/javascript`; which, for instance, will then make `scrub` with `-scripts` censor it out, since it can be interpreted as a script

+- input filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `hoardy-web get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
+  - `--or EXPR`
+  : only pretty-print reqres when reqres which match any of these expressions
+  - `--and EXPR`
+  : only pretty-print reqres when reqres which match all of these expressions

 ### hoardy-web get

 Compute output values by evaluating expressions `EXPR`s on a given reqres stored at `PATH`, then print them to stdout terminating each value as specified.